DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 It’s not always clear to providers what the difference is between rejection and withdrawal.

-And an application can not be always be closed depending on the status.
-For example, if a candidate stops responding after they accept an offer, there’s no way to close the application besides marking a condition as not met.
+There are also some situations in which an application cannot be closed.
+For example, if a candidate stops responding after they accept an offer then the only way to close the application is to mark a condition as not met.

 ## Why are we doing this?